ehsanahmedsadid/ehsanahmedsadid/README.md

-- 👋 Hi, I’m @ehsanahmedsadid
+- 👋 Hi, I’m Ehsan Ahmed @ehsanahmedsadid
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN,python and others.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on currently none.
-- 📫 How to reach me ...
+- 📫 How to reach me anywhere @ehsanaahmedsadid

 <!---
 ehsanahmedsadid/ehsanahmedsadid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.